Orthopedic pathology

-Causes and Effects
+Causes and effects

 Orthopaedic disorders may be congenital and there may be hereditary and environmental factors that can affect the normal functioning of the bones, joints, or muscles.
 Other causes of bone diseases include severe impacts/injuries and weakness in bones/bone loss.

-Many patients who are diagnosed with bone diseases have no risk factors.
-However, there are risks including chronic disorders, disease, exposure to radiation and heredity factors.
-A direct cause of the formation of bone tumours has not been identified yet, however there are possible origins such as injuries to the bone, treatment from radiation and genetics.

 The effects of bone disorders will vary with disease.
 The effects can occur physically, mentally and financially as well as impact the individuals quality of life.
 Orthopaedic disorders can drastically affect an individual's functional ability.
 Individuals who have had bone diseases can experience complications such as extreme pain, fractures, height loss and the ability to be mobile.
-They can also be more susceptible to other issues, for example, a Urinary tract infection (UTI) or Pneumonia.
+They can also be more susceptible to other issues, for example, a urinary tract infection (UTI) or pneumonia.
 Many of these bone disorders could lead to declines in both mental and physical health.
 In addition to a physical impact, bone disorders can also give rise to psychological ramifications and reflect negatively on an individual's mindset, body image as well as self-esteem, which may result in the individual feeling helpless and yield fears of falling.

 To care for bone diseases and disorders is quite expensive.
 These costs can include both direct and indirect medical expenses as well as possible job loss or productivity loss for the patient.
 The chances of death vary enormously between the bone disorders due to the differing degree of severity, however many bone diseases do increase an individual's susceptibility to other complications.
 These disorders depend on multiple factors such as genetics and environmental factors, thus chances range between many individuals.